2025 Edition

 Presenting Problem:

 Avery is an 8-year-old Caucasian male that has been referred to you by his school counselor because of emotional breakdowns, failing grades and falling asleep in class.
-You set up an initial assessment session with Avery and his parents in person at the school's conference room and learn that he refers to his biological mother as “dad” and her wife as “mom”, and that he has a twin brother with Autism.
+You set up an initial assessment session with Avery and his parents in person at the school's conference room and learn that he refers to his biological mother as “dad” and her wife as “mom”, and that he has a twin brother with autism.
 Mom tells you Avery sees a psychiatrist for medications but frequently has them changed because she feels they are not working.
 Mom reports Avery has trouble sleeping at night, hits and kicks her and his brother when he's angry and steals food from the kitchen and hides it in his room.
 She must ask him multiple times to complete a task and he often will not comply or forget each time he is told.
 Dad adds that Avery is very smart and does well in most subjects in school but struggles with reading comprehension and worded math problems.
 Avery is already on an IEP (Individualized Educational Plan) in school to better support his unique learning needs.
 They ask for your help in regulating his affect and behaviors.

 Mental Status Exam: